acikelli/oc-graphql/README.md

 - **AppSync GraphQL API** with auto-generated resolvers and API key authentication
 - **Lambda Functions** (5-20+ functions depending on schema complexity) with optimized runtime and memory allocation
 - **DynamoDB Table** with optimized single-table design and DynamoDB Streams enabled
-- **S3 Data Lake** with Parquet storage, date partitioning, and automatic Glue table creation
+- **S3 Data Lake** with Parquet storage and date partitioning
-- **Athena Tables** with partition projection for ultra-fast queries
+- **Glue Tables** created automatically during deployment with partition projection for ultra-fast queries
 - **IAM Roles** with least-privilege security policies
 - **CloudWatch Logs** for comprehensive monitoring and debugging